S M Sehgal Foundation: Programs

-S M Sehgal Foundation's programs are interrelated with a focus on gender equality.
+S M Sehgal Foundation's programs are interrelated with a focus on gender equity.
 The organization's tagline, "Together we empower rural India," refers to empowering individuals and members of village-level institutions to participate in projects undertaken on their behalf in order to further their own development.

 Water Management

 Foundation staff and volunteers work alongside villagers to obtain and secure adequate local water supplies, improve sanitation, and manage wastewater in their communities.
 Information and awareness outreach includes door-to-door campaigns and water literacy training.
 Infrastructure projects include rooftop rainwater harvesting, check dams, water storage tanks, recharge wells and ponds, biosand filters, and wastewater disposal structures.

 The foundation supports rejuvenating traditional wells as a more sustainable alternative to tube wells.
 These interventions help dry villages become water sufficient.
 In 2014, the foundation won the Millennium Alliance Award for Outstanding Work on Pressurized Recharge Wells for Creating Fresh Water Pockets in Saline Ground Water Areas.
 The technology was recognized in September 2015 at the United Nations Solutions Summit as one of 14 "innovative" projects profiled that provide "breakthrough solutions" to help meet sustainable global development goals.
 S M Sehgal Foundation engineers designed a biosand filter that was more effective than previous versions in treating water contamination at the household level.
 The filter operates without electricity and is effective against E.coli, total coliforms, turbidity, and iron contamination.
 The technology integrates germicidal properties of copper with conventional filtration.
 Sehgal Foundation technical experts collaborate with other NGOs, government bodies, and educational institutions to prepare for monsoon harvesting.